Kenneth Kiesler

 Kenneth Kiesler (born August 18, 1953) is an American symphony orchestra and opera conductor and mentor to conductors.
 Kiesler is conductor laureate of the Illinois Symphony Orchestra where he was music director from 1980 to 2000 and founder and director of the Conductors Retreat at Medomak.
-In 2014, Kiesler was nominated for a Grammy Award for his recording of Darius Milhaud’s opera L’Orestie d’Eschyle.
-He is Director of Orchestras and Professor of Conducting at the University of Michigan.
+In 2014, Kiesler was nominated for a Grammy Award for his recording of Darius Milhaud's opera L'Orestie d'Eschyle.
+He is director of orchestras and professor of conducting at the University of Michigan.

 Early life and education

 Kenneth Kiesler was born in New York City.
 His father, Harry Isiah Kiesler, was of Polish/Austrian descent and his mother, Rose Segal Kiesler, was of French and German descent.
-He studied music from an early age; he played trumpet, sang in choruses and, at age 15, Kiesler conducted his first concert, Benjamin Britten’s Ceremony of Carols when the director took ill prior to the concert.
-Kiesler graduated from Nanuet High School in 1971.
+He studied music from an early age; he played trumpet, sang in choruses and, at age 15, Kiesler conducted his first concert, Benjamin Britten's Ceremony of Carols when the director took ill prior to the concert.
+Kiesler graduated from Nanuet Senior High School in 1971.